Why is Social Security so important?

 Social Security works for all Americans, and it has never been more important to our economic security:

-• Social Security lifts 22.5 million Americans, including over 1 million children, out of poverty and reduces the depth of poverty for millions more.
-Without it, the poverty rate of our seniors would be 38%; instead it is just under 9%.
+- Social Security lifts 22 million Americans, including nearly 1 million children, out of poverty. and reduces the depth of poverty for millions more.
+Without it, the poverty rate of our seniors would be 37%; instead it is just over 10%.

-• It is an extremely efficient program, with administrative costs of less than a penny on the dollar.
-Social Security’s protections are estimated to have a present value of more than $675,000 in life insurance and $700,000 in disability insurance for a married 30 year old worker who has average earnings and two young children.
+- Social Security’s protections are estimated to have a present value of more than $948,000 in life insurance and more than $700,000 in disability insurance for a married 30-year-old worker who has average earnings and two young children.

 Is Social Security just for seniors?

 Not at all.
-Social Security is the nation’s largest disability insurance program, providing disability benefits to 8.7 million Americans — workers with disabilities, along with their spouses and children.
-It is also the nation’s largest children’s program — nearly 4 million children directly receive benefits, and millions more live in households that receive benefits.
+Social Security is the nation’s largest disability insurance program, providing disability benefits to 8.1 million Americans — workers with disabilities, along with their spouses and children.
+It is also the nation’s largest children’s program — 2.5 million minor children directly receive benefits, and millions more live in households that receive benefits.
 In fact, over one in five Social Security beneficiaries are receiving disability or survivor benefits.

 Social Security is by far the nation’s most important life insurance policy, providing benefits to older persons (i.e., widow and widowers) whose spouse has died, to many younger spouses caring for dependent children, and to children whose parent has died.